frontendpatterns/frontendpatterns.dev/src/content/patterns/mobile-first.md

 ## Solution

-Apply the Mobile-First pattern by designing for small screens first, then progressively enhancing for larger viewports, and reinforce it with concise examples or tests.
+Design for small screens first, then progressively enhance for larger viewports.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.